tomerfiliba/agnos/site/install.rst

 Library
 -------
 ``libagnos`` is provided as a set of independent libraries, for each target language.
-If you'd wish writing a client in language X and a server in language Y, you'll need ``libagnos`` for both language X and language Y.
+If you wish to write a client in language X and a server in language Y, you'll need to install ``libagnos`` for both X and Y.

 ------------------------------------------------------------------------------